isabella232/advertising-cloud.en/help/dsp/campaign-management/reports/column-view-change.md

 ---
 title: Change the Column View
-description: Change the Column View
+description: Learn how to change the data view.
+feature: campaign management, data views
 exl-id: e7a95ed3-82f5-4c5c-937b-3cc48f9a3470
 ---
 # Change the Column View